Stop Losing Conversions at the Last Step

 Refill Rate

-How often users delete their input and re-enter information in the same field.
-A high refill rate on a date picker suggests the format is ambiguous.
-A high refill rate on a password field suggests the validation requirements aren't communicated clearly.
+How often users delete and re-enter input in the same field.
+A high refill rate on a date picker means the format is ambiguous; on a password field, the validation rules aren't clear.

 Key Insight: Every refill represents a moment of user frustration that could become a permanent exit.
 Fields with refill rates above 15% almost always have a design or communication problem.